Clump-Scale Dust Attenuation in Epoch of Reionization Galaxies: Spatially Resolved Properties from FirstLight Simulations: Method

 \subsubsection{Stellar Emission}

-We construct the SEDs of individual stellar particles using single stellar population (SSP) models from \textsc{BPASS} \citep{Eldridge:2017}, based on the mass, age, and metallicity of each stellar particle.
+We construct the SEDs of individual stellar particles using binary stellar population models from \textsc{BPASS} \citep{Eldridge:2017}, based on the mass, age, and metallicity of each stellar particle.
 Each stellar particle is treated as a single starburst.
-Among the \textsc{BPASS} models, we adopt a Chabrier IMF with an upper mass limit of $300\, M_\odot$.
+Among the \textsc{BPASS} models, we adopt a Chabrier initial mass function (IMF) with an upper mass limit of $300\, M_\odot$.

 For stellar particles younger than 15 Myr, we reassign their ages following \citet{Nakazato:2023}.
-This adjustment is needed because our simulations form stellar particles with a fixed time step of $\Delta t_{\rm SF} = 5 \, {\rm Myr}$\footnote{The time step width in the simulation is much shorter than this, typically 1000 yr.}, while the simulation output times are not synchronized with this interval.
-The reassignment accounts for continuous star formation within each discrete timestep.
+This adjustment is needed because our simulations form stellar particles with a fixed time step of $\Delta t_{\rm SF} = 5 \, {\rm Myr}$\footnote{The time-step width in the simulation is much shorter than this, typically 1000 yr.}, while the simulation output times are not synchronized with this interval.
+The reassignment accounts for continuous star formation within each discrete time step.

 We note that we do not consider nebular continuum emission.
 Recent JWST observations suggest that nebular emission may dominate the UV continuum in some systems \citep[e.g.,][]{Cameron:2024}, and several theoretical studies have investigated the effect of nebular continuum \citep[e.g.,][]{Inoue:2011, Ceverino:2019, Katz:2025, Narayanan:2025_UVslope, Newman:2026}.
 In particular, \citet{Yanagisawa:2025} and \citet{Katz:2025} demonstrate that \HII\ regions around very young stars (ages $\sim$1--5 Myr) have dominant nebular continuum emission that makes UV slopes redder ($\beta_{\rm UV} \sim -2.5$), while stellar continuum alone produces bluer slopes ($\beta_{\rm UV} \sim -2.5$ to $-3$).
 However, the contribution of nebular continuum becomes negligible for stellar ages older than $\sim$10 Myr.
-Since most of the clumps we identified have ages $\gtrsim 30$ Myr (top panel of Figure \ref{fig:clump_properties}), we expect that nebular continuum does not significantly affect the UV slopes or the IR re-emission calculated in our analysis.
+Since most of the clumps we identified have ages $\gtrsim 30$ Myr (top panel of Figure \ref{fig:clump_properties}), we expect that nebular continuum does not significantly affect the UV slopes or the IR reemission calculated in our analysis\footnote{Clump ages are calculated as mass-weighted stellar ages.
+We have also calculated luminosity-weighted ages using the intrinsic UV luminosity at 1600 \AA\ as the weight, and confirmed that the difference from the mass-weighted ages is within $\simeq$ 3-5 Myr.}.
 We will investigate the contribution of nebular continuum for all FirstLight simulations in future work.